mrcook/retroio/amstrad/docs.md

      Format Gap   |    52  |    52  |    52  |    52  |    54
      MFM Mode     |    60  |    60  |    60  |    60  |    60
      Freeze Flag  |    00  |    00  |    00  |    00  |    FF

+### Disc Parameter Block

+Amstrad CP/M (and +3DOS) has an eXtended Disc Parameter Block (XDPB).
+The DPB is not stored on disc.

+This simple system is used by CPC computers if the first physical sector is:

+- 41h: A System formatted disc:
+         single sided, single track, 40 tracks, 9 sectors/track, 512-byte sectors,
+         2 reserved tracks, 1k blocks,
+         2 directory blocks,
+         gap lengths 2Ah and 52h,
+         bootable
+- C1h: A Data formatted disc:
+         single sided, single track, 40 tracks, 9 sectors/track, 512-byte sectors,
+         no reserved tracks, 1k blocks,
+         2 directory blocks,
+         gap lengths 2Ah and 52h,
+         not bootable

+In addition to the XDPB system, the PCW and Spectrum +3 can determine the format of a disc from a 16-byte record on track 0, head 0, physical sector 1.

+If all bytes of the spec are 0E5h, it should be assumed that the disc is a 173k PCW/Spectrum +3 disc, ie:

+  single sided, single track, 40 tracks, 9 sectors/track, 512-byte sectors,
+  1 reserved track, 1k blocks,
+  2 directory blocks,
+  gap lengths 2Ah and 52h,
+  not bootable

+PCW16 extended boot record

+The "boot record" system has been extended in PCW16 CP/M (BIOS 0.09 and later).
+The extension is intended to allow a CP/M "partition" on a DOS-formatted floppy disc.

+An extended boot sector (cylinder 0, head 0, sector 1) has the following characteristics:

+- First byte is 0E9h or 0EBh
+- Where DOS expects the disc label to be (at sector + 2Bh) there are 11 ASCII bytes of the form `CP/M????DSK`, where "?" can be any character.
+- At sector + 7Ch are the four ASCII bytes "CP/M"
+- At sector + 80h is the disc specification as described above.

 ### Boot Sector